paul-hammant/tbd/content/observed-habits/index.md

 ### Every Day is the same

 Ignoring meetings, Developers commit/push at the same rate regardless of the day of the week or the week of the month.

+## Quick Reviews

+Teams doing trunk based development, know that they their commits/pushes are up for the scrutiny by others, as soon as they've landed on the shared trunk.
+They're keen bring that forward, not delay it, so they may prefer to pair-program on changes, or ask colleages for a code review at the time the change is submitted to be merged into the trunk.

+## Running the build locally